 You can also set up the Speedometer to measure speed across a single block or around a loop using only a single block occupancy sensor.
 In both cases, the same block occupancy sensor name should be entered for both the first sensor and the second sensor.

-To do this, enter sensor numbers in the three fields.
-This is a number (like 23) for the address of the BDL16, DS54, etc channel that will report when the occupancy changes.
-The simplest way to get the right number is to open a "monitor" window, and drop a locomotive onto the block you're interested in.
+To do this, enter Sensor numbers in the three fields.
+This is a number (like "23") for the DCC address of the BDL16, DS54, etc. channel that will report when the occupancy changes.
+The simplest way to get the right number is to open a "LocoNet Monitor" window, and drop a locomotive onto the block you're interested in.
 You'll see the sensor message, complete with number, in the window that looks something like this: